bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js205">205.
 Maximum Integer for Sum</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program finds the maximum integer n such that the sum of integers from 1 to n (inclusive) does not exceed a given target sum targetSum .
-It calculates the sum using the formula Sum = n * (n + 1) / 2 .
+<p>This program finds the maximum integer n such that the sum of integers from 1 to n
+(inclusive) does not exceed a given target sum targetSum .
+It calculates the sum using the formula Sum = n &ast; (n + 1) / 2.</p>
 <pre>
 function findMaxIntegerForSum(targetSum) {
 let currentSum = 0;